Control Access to Fields

 - Click Edit.

-- For each field, specify the kind of access you want for users with this profile, and save your settings.
+- Under Field Permissions, for each field, specify the kind of access you want for users with this profile, and save your settings.

 Add Field Access with a Permission Set

-We worked with Permission Sets when we set up our custom objects.
+Let’s look at how field settings can be applied by modifying permission sets.
+Remember, a permission set is for expanding a user’s access to fields that are restricted in their profile.
+We worked with permission sets when we set up our custom objects.
 Now we'll go back to that Setup page to make sure the right fields in one of our objects are available to the users who need them.

-- In Setup, use the Quick Find box to find Permission Sets.
+- From Setup, in the Quick Find box, enter Permission Sets, and then select Permission Sets.

 - Select a permission set and click Object Settings.